django-oscar/django-oscar-accounts/README.rst

 ===========================

 This package provides managed accounts for Django.
 A managed account is an allocation of money that can be debited and credited.

 Accounts can be used to implement:

 * Giftcard schemes
 * Web accounts
 * Loyalty schemes
-* User "credits" that are allocated by sales reps to their customers (more of a B2B thing)

 Basically anything that involves tracking the movement of funds within a closed system.

-It uses `double-entry bookkeeping`_ where every transaction is recorded twice (once for the source and once for the destination).
+This package uses `double-entry bookkeeping`_ where every transaction is recorded twice (once for the source and once for the destination).
 This ensures the books always balance and there is full audit trail of all transactional activity.

+If your project manages money, you should be using a library like this.
 Your finance people will thank you.

 .. _`double-entry bookkeeping`: http://en.wikipedia.org/wiki/Double-entry_bookkeeping_system

 Features:

-* A account has a credit limit which defaults to zero.
+* An account has a credit limit which defaults to zero.
 Accounts can be set up with no credit limit so that they are a 'source' of money within the system.
-  At least one account must be set up without a credit limit.
+  At least one account must be set up without a credit limit in order for money to move around the system.

 * Accounts can have:
   - No users assigned
   - A single "primary" user - this is the most common case
   - A set of users assigned

 * A user can have multiple accounts

 * An account can have a start and end date to allow its usage in a limited time window

+* An account can be restricted so that it can only be used to pay for a range of products.

 * Accounts can be categorised

 Installation